FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 }
 ```

-So the state change is done exactly as in Redux, the dispatch function is given the appropriate state-changing action as a parameter:
+As can be seen the state change is done exactly as in Redux, the dispatch function is given the appropriate state-changing action as a parameter:

 ```js
 counterDispatch({ type: "INC" })